What is Marketing ROI?

 Improving Your Marketing ROI

 Focus on audience quality over quantity.
 A thousand highly targeted clicks often outperform ten thousand generic impressions.
-Use negative keywords, exclude irrelevant demographics, and continuously refine your ideal customer profile.
+Use detailed demographic and interest targeting, lookalike audiences, and first-party customer lists to reach people most likely to convert.